-Finally, though the United Kingdom introduced a true national procedural opt-out mechanism for class actions in 2015, this is limited to antitrust infringements brought before the Competition Appeals Tribunal.
+For completeness, the United Kingdom does have a true national procedural opt-out mechanism for class actions but this is currently limited to antitrust infringements brought before the Competition Appeals Tribunal.

 Once the court accepts the claim for consideration, the person who handles the case for the class must make information about the claim publicly available.
 New plaintiffs may join the class before the court starts the hearing of arguments.